coffee-fueled-dev/very-coffee/packages/internally-consistent-agents/narrative.md

-Here’s a narrative you can basically drop into a deck or memo, with light editing for voice.

----

 ## The structural gap: why guarantees can’t just “emerge” from scale

 Over the last few years, a kind of quiet consensus has started to form among people who think hardest about AI systems: **today’s large language models are astonishingly capable, but they are the wrong kind of object to ever give us strong guarantees by themselves.**